Dog Bite Attorneys in Texas

 RTRLAW Stands Ready to Assist You

-RTRLAW serves clients who are injured by dogs and other people’s pets.
+RTRLAW serves clients who are injured by dogs and other people’s pets in Texas.
 At RTRLAW, our attorneys have recovered hundreds of millions of dollars in verdicts and settlements for our clients who were harmed due to the negligence of others.

 These recoveries helped provide compensation to our clients for medical bills and lost wages, as well as non-economic damages, such as a reduced quality of life.

-If you or a loved one were injured or attacked by a person’s dog or pet, you can meet with an RTRLAW attorney to discuss your case at one of our convenient office locations in Florida:
+If you or a loved one were injured or attacked by a person’s dog or pet in Texas, you can schedule an appointment to meet with an RTRLAW injury attorney to discuss your case at one of our convenient offices located in Dallas or Garland.

-Or we can come to you – at your home, place of business or even at the hospital.
+Or we can come to you – at your home, place of business or even at the hospital or via video conference.
 We’re there for you 24 hours a day, seven days a week.

-RTRLAW doesn’t get paid unless and until we win your case, and we fight hard to win.
+We work on contingency, which means RTRLAW doesn’t get paid unless and until we win your case and recover money for you.